-From an ethical point of view, employees do not mind employers monitoring whether the staff plays computer games at workplace or not.
+From an ethical point of view, employees do not mind employers monitoring whether the staff plays computer games at the workplace or not.
 Facebook use or non-work related sites browsing during paid hours monitoring is also an intrusion most of the staff would agree to be reasonable.
 So, it comes to the importance of the monitoring purposes communicated effectively to the staff.

 2.Respecting employers property

-Employees tend to value employers providing them with smartphones and laptops for work-related purposes.
-In most cases, staff respects the fact that the owner of the property has the right to check how it is being used.
+Employees tend to value employers by providing them with smartphones and laptops for work-related purposes.
+In most cases, the staff respects the fact that the owner of the property has the right to check how it is being used.
 The provision of the staff with relevant hardware and software would definitely make HR more loyal towards monitoring.